-Meditation doesn’t always have to be practised sitting down.
-Moving meditations can be practised while running, dancing, doing the gardening or cleaning, and when exercising or walking.
+When we think of meditation, it usually conjures an image of Buddha sitting with a serene smile on his face.
+But meditation doesn’t always have to be practised sitting down.
+You can practice moving meditations while doing almost anything: running, dancing, doing the gardening or cleaning, and while exercising or walking.

-Zen walking is called kinhin and is usually practised in between sessions of sitting meditation, or zazen.
-But it can be practised on its own and is a great way to become calm and centred – once you’ve got the hang of it.
-Zen walking is harder than it looks!
+In Zen, moving meditation is called kinhin and is usually practised in between sessions of sitting meditation, or zazen.
+It involves walking with full attention on every step, and the pace is either slow or fast.
+Kinhin is an extension of the practice of zazen and is usually incorporated into a whole routine in the zendo.
+But it can be practised on its own too.
+It’s a good way to ground awareness in your body and remain centred as you move – once you’ve got the hang of it.

 - Brings the focus of mindfulness to walking